marian-stanciulica/Foodybite/README.md

 #### Store User Preferences

 I chose to create a local representation of the user preferences locally to hide the `Codable` dependency from the domain model and hide all the complexity that can come with it.
+It's the same reasoning as for the `CoreData` local store above (hiding implementation details because clients don't care how the data is actually stored).
+This gives me the flexibility to change the actual implementation to better fit the new requirements (maybe moving user preferences in a `CoreData` store or choosing other way of persisting data).

 ### Location